noahfeder/project1/README.md

 ### User Experiences:

-* See available commands and inventory
+* See available commands and inventory DONE

-* Type commands for Guybrush, our protagonist
+* Type commands for Guybrush, our protagonist DONE

-* Control Guybrush on the screen either through arrow keys or typed commands
+* Control Guybrush on the screen either through arrow keys  DONE `scrapped typed commands`

-* Win when you arrive at the trophy
+* Win when you arrive at the trophy DONE `changed to boss`

-* Die at two or three particular challenge points
+* Die at two or three particular challenge points DONE